Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/misc.rst

 Reverse
    Simply reverse the order of the selected elements.

-.. note:: To enable viewing indices:
+.. hint:: To enable viewing indices:

-   Type "bpy.app.debug = True" into the Python Console and a checkbox will appear in the properties region under :menuselection:`Mesh Display --> Edge Info --> Indices`
+   Type ``bpy.app.debug = True`` into the Python Console and a checkbox will appear in the Properties region under :menuselection:`Mesh Display --> Edge Info --> Indices`.

 .. _object-separate: